danielabar/meblog/src/markdown/about-those-docs.md

 For example, suppose you just finished adding Stripe integration into a project and are now adding a document explaining how it's integrated into the project.
 Using VS Code the process would be:

-* `Ctrl` + backtick to open the integrated terminal
+* Hotkey to open the integrated terminal (for me it's <kbd class="markdown-kbd">Ctrl</kbd> + <kbd class="markdown-kbd">`</kbd> )
-* Enter in terminal: `touch docs/working-with-stripe.md`
+* Enter in terminal: `touch docs/working-with-stripe.md`.
-* `Cmd` + `P` to launch fuzzy search by name
+* Hotkey to launch fuzzy file search (for me it's <kbd class="markdown-kbd">Cmd</kbd> + <kbd class="markdown-kbd">P</kbd> ).
-* Start typing `working` or `stripe` until the new markdown file is selected and hit `Enter`
+* Start typing `working` or `stripe` until the new markdown file is selected and hit <kbd class="markdown-kbd">Enter</kbd>.
-* Start typing information about working with Stripe in the doc
+* Start typing information about working with Stripe in the doc.
-* Edit `README.md`, under the "Further Reading" section, add a link to your new doc, for example: `[Working with Stripe](docs/working-with-stripe.md)`
+* Edit `README.md`, under the "Further Reading" section, add a link to your new doc, for example: `[Working with Stripe](docs/working-with-stripe.md)`.
-* Follow your usual git process to add/commit
+* Follow your usual git process to add/commit.

 Never even had to leave the editor, beautiful!
 The above makes creating/maintaining docs follow the same flow developers are already used to for code.

 ## Conclusion

-This document has covered what not to do for documentation, how to put yourself in the right frame of mind for writing, what areas of a project should be documented, and a process to make it as easy and natural as possible.
+This document has covered avoiding a process-based prescription for documentation, how to put yourself in the right frame of mind for writing, what areas of a project should be documented, and recommendations to make it as easy and natural as possible.
 But don't limit yourself to just the suggested areas covered here.
 As your project grows, you will discover other areas that require documentation, add them as you go.

 Finally, I'd like to leave you with a few more references.
 Having good documentation also supports asynchronous work.
-When all information is "self serve", it eliminates the need for the entire team to be [online at the same time](https://danielabaron.me/blog/working-towards-asynchronous-future/).
-Also, here is another [take](https://chelseatroy.com/2021/09/14/the-art-of-documentation/) on the topic of documentation.
+When all information is "self serve", it eliminates the need for the entire team to be [online at the same time](https://danielabaron.me/blog/working-towards-asynchronous-future/), which can greatly improve quality of life.
+Also, here is another [take](https://chelseatroy.com/2021/09/14/the-art-of-documentation/) on the topic of documentation, which among other things, takes a closer look at the value of code comments.